According to Media reports, another teenager 17-year-old was stabbed in Peckham, South London near the bus station.

-How much more young people are going to die, and how many more is going to spent their teenage years in prison convicted of knife crimes before we do something effective about it.
+How much more young people are going to die, and how much more is going to spend their teenage years in prison convicted of knife crimes before we do something effective about it.

 In my opinion, of the flaws in the law is the fact that when young people commit knife crime if they are under eighteen years old they have their identity protected by the law.
 I find that unacceptable if they are old enough to commit adult criminal acts then they should face the consequences as an adult.

 I am a parent and grandmother, and God forbid any member of my family to decide to arm themselves with knives I would not wait for them to commit a crime if they refuse to listen to my instructions on not carrying a knife my next stop would be to inform the police.